ibm-cloud-docs/FileStorage/replication.md

 2. Click **Actions** and click **Order Replica**.
 3. Select the existing snapshot schedule that you want your replication to follow.
 The list contains all of your active snapshot schedules. <br />

    You can select only one schedule even if you have a mix of hourly, daily, and weekly.
 All snapshots that were captured since the previous replication cycle, are replicated regardless of the schedule that originated them.<br />For more information, see [Working with Snapshots](/docs/FileStorage?topic=FileStorage-snapshots).
+Replication starts 5 minutes after the snapshot is taken to ensure the most up-to-date data is copied to the replica volume.
    {:tip}
 3. Select a **Location** for the replica volume.
 4. Click **Continue**.